openedx/docs.openedx.org/source/creating_doc/doc_workflow.rst

 Get Started
 ****************

-When you have identified the audience(s) and content type(s) you need to address, we recommend that you download a copy of the ref:`Topic Template` and begin writing the documentation.
+When you have identified the audience(s) and content type(s) you need to address, we recommend that you download a copy of the ref:`Topic Templates` and begin writing the documentation.

 If you have questions as you go, we recoomend asking the Open edX Documentation Slack channel.